What could you expect?

 At the third mini-roundabout, turn left into Willowfields Road.

 At the end of this short road, turn left.
 You are now on Wentworth Drive.
-Proceed to the very end of this road (you will see a fence with fields beyond).
-Turn your car around and park on the left hand side where there are no drives to houses.
+Proceed close to where the new estate is being built.
+Turn your car around and park on what is now the left hand side, where there are no drives to houses.
 Please don't park in front of neighbours' houses.

-128 is the fifth house from the bottom, with a bricked driveway, almost opposite Oberon Close.
+128 is the fifth house from where the new houses are being built, with a bricked driveway, almost opposite Oberon Close.
 Please don’t use the front door, but go down the left hand side (the gate will be back) and knock on the first door you come to.

 From Lutterworth Road